-There is an emerging group of epigenetic regulatory molecule-associated human growth disorders where the underlying molecular defect is a disruption to the DNA methylation and histone machinery.
-There are now over 40 disorders identified within this group, which can be further subgrouped into diseases resulting from disruption of the 'writers', 'readers' and 'erasers' of epigenetic modifications (Bjornsson 2015).
-Example disorders in each group include Kabuki, Sotos and Weaver syndromes ('writers'), Smith-Magenis, Rett and Bohring-Optiz syndromes ('readers'), and Wilson-Turner and Cleas-Hensen syndromes ('erasers').
-The final subgroup occurs due to disruption of chromatin remodellers, with example resulting disorders including CHARGE and Floating Harbour syndromes.
+There is an emerging group of epigenetic regulatory molecule-associated human growth disorders in which the underlying molecular defect is a disruption to the DNA methylation and histone machinery.
+There are now over 40 disorders identified within this group, which can be further subgrouped into diseases resulting from disruption of the "writers," "readers," and "erasers" of epigenetic modifications (Bjornsson 2015).
+Example disorders in each group include Kabuki, Sotos, and Weaver syndromes ("writers"); Smith-Magenis, Rett, and Bohring-Opitz syndromes ("readers"); and Wilson-Turner and Cleas-Jensen syndromes ("erasers").
+The final subgroup occurs because of disruption of chromatin remodelers, with example resulting disorders including CHARGE and Floating-Harbor syndromes.
 Neurological and cognitive impairment are common features of these conditions, suggesting that precise epigenetic regulation may be critical for neuronal homeostasis.
 However, a true understanding of the pathogenic mechanism underlying these conditions remains poorly understood.

-In the current study, we investigated the methylomic consequences of a DNMT3A pathogenic variant (NC_000002.12:g.25240312C>T; NM_022552.4:c.2312G>A; p.Arg771Gln) in a large Amish family comprising four individuals affected with TBRS arising due to a mosaic pathogenic DNMT3A variant in their father (Xin et al. 2017).
-The occurrence of multiple affected and unaffected individuals in the same sibship, together with the combined genetic and environmental homogeneity of the Amish, permitted an in-depth investigation of the genomewide patterns of DNA methylation associated with pathogenic variation in DNMT3A.
-We subsequently extended our analyses to other (non-Amish) TBRS patients harbouring distinct pathogenic de novo DNMT3A variants, as well other methyltransferase associated overgrowth and growth deficiency syndromes, defining altered epigenetic profiles as common key themes of these growth disorders.
+In the current study, we investigated the methylomic consequences of a DNMT3A pathogenic variant (NC_000002.12: g.25240312C>T; NM_022552.4:c.2312G>A; p.(Arg771Gln)) in a large Amish family comprising four individuals affected with TBRS arising as a result of a mosaic pathogenic DNMT3A variant in their father (Xin et al. 2017).
+The occurrence of multiple affected and unaffected individuals in the same sibship, together with the combined genetic and environmental homogeneity of the Amish, permitted an in-depth investigation of the genome-wide patterns of DNA methylation associated with pathogenic variation in DNMT3A.
+We subsequently extended our analyses to other (non-Amish) TBRS patients harboring distinct pathogenic de novo DNMT3A variants, as well other methyltransferase-associated overgrowth and growth deficiency syndromes, defining altered epigenetic profiles as common key themes of these growth disorders.